cyscomvit/zypher-frontend/README.md

 We are using Canvas for gameplay, JQuery, registration and login is done by a custom sqlite db,  and JWT for authentication and authorization.

+This was deployed on Azure Static Web Apps.

 # Contributors

 Overall - Nishanth, Karthik, Ezhil